pokt-network/pocket/persistence/docs/PROTOCOL_STATE_HASH.md

 _Note: `GetRecordsUpdatedAtHeight` is an abstraction for retrieving all the records from the corresponding SQL tables depending on the type of record (Actors, Transactions, Params, etc...)_

 This flow shows the interaction between the `PostgresDB` and `MerkleTrees` listed above to compute the state hash.
-Assuming the process of applying a proposal block to the current context (i.e. the uncommited SQL state) is done, the following steps compute the hash of the new world state.
+Assuming the process of applying a proposal block to the current context (i.e. the uncommitted SQL state) is done, the following steps compute the hash of the new world state.

 1. Loop over all of the merkle tree types
 2. Use `GetRecordsUpdatedAtHeight` to retrieve all the records updated at the context's height